EmmaSteinman/project3/src/vm/lab3doc.md

 > B3: When a process P obtains a frame that was previously used by a
 > process Q, how do you adjust the page table (and any other data
 > structures) to reflect the frame Q no longer has?

+Whenever we evict a frame, we free its frame table entry (indicating an open space in memory) and we use `pagedir_clear_page()` on the page that was previously in that space.
+This removes the page from Q's page directory, so now if Q tries to access it, it will page fault.
+This doesn't necessarily clear the data in the frame, but it does remove restrictions (like read-only permissions) on the page so that P can put a new page in the frame.

 > B4: Explain your heuristic for deciding whether a page fault for an
 > invalid virtual address should cause the stack to be extended into